nicholasverdugo/Obsidian/Daily Notes/09_2022/ZCom AP Project.md

 #ZComProject

 - Monitor data codes actively, and AP statuses
-- Email the Data Codes sheet to Moon
-- Make changes on Iveda's end to accomodate the format of these statuses if needed
+- JSON is the preferred file format (my module will be using it)
-- JSON is preferred as it makes it easier to parse the process, backend is written in Java
+- Backend is written in Java
 - Device I/O API should be able to handle the majority of this stuff
 - What we want to achieve may not be provided by this API
 - I need access to the device I/O API on Iveda's end in order to hook things up
 - If the device doesn't support MQTT we could cross that bridge to use webhooks
 - Need to get to the point where we can negotiate with ZCom to ask if they can add functionality that we need
-- Do we put it on our team or their team?
+	- Do we put the responsibility on our team or their team?
-- Learn AP Network Topology
+- Reference AP Network Topology
 - Write out the design logic in a document, topology-wise

-- Circle back to Moon on the questions and with the document
-- Discover how to map the uplink to the downlink API (?)
+<h2 align="center"> High Level Network View </h2>
 ```mermaid
 classDiagram
 Cerebro-->My Module : Requests AP data, may be MQTT subscriber